braze-inc/braze-docs/_docs/_api/postman_collection.md

 ### Using the pre-built requests from the collection

 Once you have configured your environment.
 You can use any of the pre-built requests in the collection as a template for building new API requests.
-To start using one of the pre-built requests, click on it within the **Collections** menu on the left side of Postman.
+To start using one of the pre-built requests, click on it within the **Collections** menu of Postman.
 This will open the request as a new tab in the main window of the Postman app.

 In general, there are two types of requests that Braze's API endpoints accept - `GET` and `POST`.
 Depending on which `HTTP` method the endpoint uses, you'll need to edit the pre-built request differently.